zhizhizhizhizhi/tp/docs/UserGuide.md

 ![quiz-screenshot](images/quiz-screenshot.png)

 #### <a name="try"></a>3.2.2.
 Try : `try`
-Compares the user attempt with the definition of the current flashcard.
+Compares your attempt with the definition of the current flashcard.
 You can use this command when the app asks you to enter the definition on a flashcard.
 If the attempt is correct, the quiz will move on to the next flashcard.
-If the attempt is not correct, users will be prompted to try again or skip this card.
+If the attempt is not correct, you will be prompted to try again or skip this card.

 Format: `try <ATTEMPT>`

-Example: 'try start'
+Example: `try start`

 After entering this command, your app should look like this: